Claude Moore Park

 (Ord.
 98-09.
 Passed 7-15-98.)

-PRCS, Claude Moore Park staff, and The Friends of Claude Moore Park held a community celebration on Saturday, May 10, 2014, to mark the grand opening of the historic Bridges’ schoolhouse.
+PRCS, Claude Moore Park staff, and The Friends of Claude Moore Park held a community celebration in May 2014 to mark the grand opening of the historic Bridges’ schoolhouse.
 Photos of the restoration project can be found here.